July 23-25, 2025

 Linda Pierce, Co-Principal, TEOconsulting, LLC & James Burke, Co-Principal, TEOconsulting, LLC

 This workshop focuses on understanding emotional intelligence, in oneself, and how it advances relationship building with others.
-We will introduce the five key elements of emotional intelligence and deliver a short, practical assessment for participants to gauge their level of emotional intelligence.
+We will introduce the five key elements of emotional intelligence and deliver a short, practical assessment for participants to gauge their own level of emotional intelligence.
 We will follow with ideas to incorporate this knowledge into development work.

 Workshop 704 Strategic Fundraising with Corporations: Why Corporations Give; How They Give; and Who To Talk To